 Private notes do not display anywhere else in Manage360 except for right here.
 This area is for the estimator to write down any notes they would like to reference later, and are usually related specifically to the estimate you are working on.

 This is the main tab of the estimate and where most of the work will take place.

 In this section, we will learn how to add items to an estimate and organize them in an effective manner that makes sense to the estimator, to the crews keeping track of all the work on their daily timesheets, and to the client when they look at the proposal.

 On a brand new estimate, the items tab will initially be empty until you start adding items to it unless you have created the estimate from a template.
 Click on the Add Items button to begin the process of selecting items from your costbook to bring on to the estimate.

 The add items dialogue – use this to browse your costbook for items to add to the estimate

 The window that pops up will allow you to browse through your costbook by navigating through the various sections, finding the item(s) you are looking for, and then selecting them so they can be added to the estimate.
-To find a specific item, first pick the type of item you are looking for by using the navigation tabs at the top of the window and then use the search or filtering options depending on what is available.
+To find a specific item, first, pick the type of item you are looking for by using the navigation tabs at the top of the window and then use the search or filtering options depending on what is available.
 The plants and materials sections have more categories to filter by, so you can filter down to a specific item category, division, or supplier.
-Plants and materials also have a “favourites” list which will filter down to only the items you have added to your favourites.
-To add an item to your favourites, find that plant or material in the costbook and then select the “is favourite” checkbox on the item and save.
+Plants and materials also have a “favorites” list which will filter down to only the items you have added to your favorites.
+To add an item to your favorites, find that plant or material in the costbook and then select the “is favorite” checkbox on the item and save.

 A closer look at the add items dialogue